INCF/nineml-spec/source/examples.rst

-and the description of the COBA ComponentClassis:
+and the description of the COBA ComponentClass_is:

 .. code-block:: xml